btcven/locha/CONTRIBUTING.md

 ## Other Locha Mesh Repositories

-You may find that your skills or interests can be best used on a specific project within the Locah Mesh repositories.
+You may find that your skills or interests can be best used on a specific project within the Locha Mesh repositories.
 Please review these repositories to find which ones you would like to contribute to:
 - [locha-mesh-chat](https://github.com/btcven/locha-mesh-chat) (mobile application)
 - [radio-firmware](https://github.com/btcven/radio-firmware) (radio module)
 - [turpial-firmware](https://github.com/btcven/turpial-firmware) (ESP32 boards)